 My hiking partner leaves Edmonton, Alberta at 3:00 AM to pick me up in Calgary at 6:30 AM.
 Following a quick gear transfer, the familiar drive south begins through Alberta, past foothills of rolling grassland to swift passage through the Canada - USA border at Coutts.

-The early morning sun paints Montana grain fields orange and a light breeze animates the surface with waves until formidable buttes appear as a precursor to the incredible ride into the Big Belt Mountains.
+The early morning sun paints Montana grain fields orange and a light breeze animates the surface with slow, rippling waves until formidable buttes appear as a precursor to the incredible ride into the Big Belt Mountains.

 Past the Teton River, Great Falls, Montana leads to the roller coaster ride into the capital city of Helena via impressive Wolf Creek canyons.
 Old mining days are visually represented roadside by crumbling structures at Basin.

 The objective on this long driving day is either Butte, Montana or Idaho Falls.
 We are on the way to hike incredible trail in Yosemite National Park, California.